stuckatsixpm/stuckatsixpm/README.md

 # StuckAtSixPM
-*Freelance Python Enthusiast - This is my non-work account, created Mar 7, 2021 to allow me to separate my "professional" work from my "freelance" work.*
+*Freelance Python Enthusiast*

 ## About me:
-This personal readme is under construction, so until then, here are my answers to a few of the suggested tidbits:
+This personal portfolio is under construction, so until then, here are my answers to a few of the suggested tidbits:

 - 🔭 I’m currently working on tools for the WAX blockchain
 - 💬 Ask me about Python